farukozduran/SoftIto-2026-Backend-Projects/README.md

 # SoftIto Backend Development Portfolio

 Welcome to my backend development portfolio!
-This repository serves as a centralized hub for the projects I developed during the **SoftIto Backend Developer Training Program**, organized in collaboration with the **Istanbul Chamber of Commerce (İTO)**.
+This repository serves as a centralized hub for the projects I developed during the **SoftIto Backend Developer Training Program**, organized in collaboration with the **İstanbul Ticaret Odası (İTO)**.

 ---